Badrinath-Gonnabattula/brinewind-logistics/README.md

 10. Contact

 # Steps to setting-up locally
-1. Clone this repo using _git clone https://github.com/Badrinath-Gonnabattula/brinewind-logistics.git_
+1. Clone this repo using "_git clone https://github.com/Badrinath-Gonnabattula/brinewind-logistics.git_"
 2. After cloning, navigate into the folder and open the index.html file.
 3. And **BOOM**, there you go!